What Is A Platonic Friendship And Do They Exist?

 Connecting with a counselor

-For those who face conflicts or troubles in platonic relationships, it can be rewarding to talk to a counselor who can provide non-judgmental advice and professional coping mechanisms.
+For those who face conflicts or troubles in platonic relationships, it can be rewarding to talk to a counselor who can serve as a non-judgmental party, offer advice, and provide professional coping mechanisms.
 Whether you're in love with your friend, losing friendships due to non-platonic feelings, or experiencing a friend who is in love with you, there are methods to support you.

 Many individuals opt for online therapy, as it is an often modern approach to treatment.
 With online counseling, you may choose between phone, video, or live chat sessions with a licensed therapist.
 Additionally, you can attend therapy from any location with an internet connection.
 Studies show that online therapy is especially effective for those experiencing isolation, loneliness, and depression